redwoodjs/redwood/docs/docs/auth/clerk.md

 CLERK_JWT_KEY="..."
 ```

-Lastly, include `CLERK_FRONTEND_API_URL` in the list of env vars that should be available to the web side:
+Lastly, in `redwood.toml`, include `CLERK_FRONTEND_API_URL` in the list of env vars that should be available to the web side:

 ```toml title="redwood.toml"
 [web]